International student advisers

 - E: firstname.lastname@example.org

-Please bring passport, travel and any other Home Office documents to an appointment.
+Please bring your passport, travel and any other Home Office documents to an appointment.

-You should contact international admissions to provide any updated information relevant to your application as this may need to be included in your CAS.
-Your visa will show the University’s sponsor licence number and is for you to study only at Teesside University.
+- Keep us updated - you should contact international admissions to provide any updated information relevant to your application as this may need to be included in your CAS.
+Your visa will show the University’s sponsor licence number - it's only for you to study at Teesside University.

-If you are applying for a visa from outside of the UK look at the guidance information on UKVisas website.
+- If you are applying for a visa from outside the UK, look at the guidance information on UK Border Agency website.

-The UKCISA website has information notes on applying for visas from outside of and within the UK, and one on ‘your family’s immigration’ if you are bringing dependants with you.
+- The UKCISA website has information notes on applying for visas from outside and within the UK, and one on your family’s immigration if you are bringing dependants with you.

 Other sources of immigration advice

 If you are coming to Teesside after studying at another educational institution in the UK, you must apply for your new visa before you can enrol on your course.
-You should apply for your visa and then make plans to travel to arrive for the orientation event on 5 February 2013.
+You should apply for your visa and then make plans to travel to arrive for our orientation event.

 T: 01642 342247

 - UKCISA advice line | Open Monday to Friday, 1.00pm - 4.00pm